What is a Jade Plant? The common jade plant is Crassula argentea also known as Crassula ovata.

 How Much Light Does Your Jade Plant Get?

 These succulents grow in a variety of light conditions.
 The jade plant needs plenty of bright light to grow best.
-A south facing window is a great location.
+A south facing window is a great location for indoor jade plants.
 It will even grow in direct sunlight.

 If your jade plant does not get enough light the stems will be much thinner and break off easily.